Jackson Sousa: Black belt career

 In 2014, Sousa won the IBJJF European Championship in Lisbon, the IBJJF Pan No-Gi Championship in New York and won silver at the IBJJF World No-Gi Championship.
 Sousa won several other international tournaments, including the Dallas International Open, Las Vegas Spring International Open, and Rome International Open.

 In 2015, Sousa won bronze at the IBJJF World Championship, silver at the IBJJF World No-Gi Championship, and silver at the UAEJJF Abu Dhabi World Professional Jiu-Jitsu Championships.
 He won several European tournaments, including the IBJJF European No-Gi Championship, Berlin International Open, Berlin International Open No-Gi, and Rome International Open.

 In 2016, Sousa won the IBJJF European Championship for the second time as a black belt and for the fourth time overall.
 Sousa lost by referee decision against André Luis Leite Galvão at the IBJJF World Championship and took home silver.
 In late 2016 and early 2017, Sousa was absent from the international competition scene while remaining in the United Kingdom to obtain residency status, however he competed at the British Nationals and British Nationals No-Gi.

 In May 2017, Sousa returned to the international competition scene, winning bronze at the 2017 IBJJF World No-Gi Championship, and double gold at the IBJJF Pan American No-Gi Championship.
 Sousa won a further seven gold medals and two silver medals at international tournaments in Moscow, Paris and London.
 In September 2017, Sousa was a last-minute addition to the invitation-only ADCC world championships, replacing Checkmat teammate Luiz Panza at the -99 kg division.
-At the ADCC tournament, Sousa won a bronze medal after defeating Rafael Lovato by decision and losing 3-0 to Yuri Simoes in the semi-finals.
+At the ADCC tournament, Sousa won a bronze medal after defeating Rafael Lovato by decision and losing 3–0 to Yuri Simoes in the semi-finals.

+2023

+Sousa won gold medals at heavyweight and in the absolute division of the IBJJF Dublin Open 2023 on April 1, 2023.
+He then won another two gold medals at Master 1 heavyweight and absolute at the IBJJF Master International - Europe 2023 on April 9, 2023.
+Sousa won gold medals at heavyweight and in the absolute division of the IBJJF Paris Spring Open 2023 on May 13, 2023.
+Sousa won a gold medal at heavyweight and a silver medal in the absolute division of the IBJJF London Fall Open 2023 on October 15, 2023.

 Sousa's training partners include several notable fighters, including Marcus Almeida, João Assis, Lucas Leite, Michelle Nicolini and Leandro Vieira.

+2024

+Sousa then won a silver medal in the light-heavyweight division of the Abu Dhabi Grand Slam - Dallas on September 29, 2024.

+Sousa is due to compete against Pedro Machado at ADXC 6 on October 25, 2024.
+He lost the match by unanimous decision.